Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/General Circle.md

 - Notion based project management used to measure our organisational velocity (and experiment!)

 ### What
-- Formalising this  General circles domain
+- Formalising this page as proposal through a Governance process.
 - Articulating a revised Mission and Aim for the organization.
 	- By when:
 - Articulating the structure and membership of [[Board of Directors]]/[[Mission Circle]].
 	- By when:
+Articulating the structure of the
 - Developing a detailed description of the roles and the domain of the [[Mission Circle]].
 - Developing detailed descriptions of other domains and assigning lead links using Sociocratic governance meetings.